-Based on the current and expected composition of our assets and income (and that of our subsidiaries), we believe that we were not a PFIC for our 2008 Year, and we do not expect to become a PFIC with respect to any other taxable year.
-However, there are legal uncertainties involved in this determination, and therefore, no assurance can be given that the IRS will accept our position.
+Based on the current and expected composition of our assets and income (and that of our subsidiaries), we believe that we were not a PFIC for our 2009 Year, and we do not expect to become a PFIC with respect to any other taxable year.
+However, there are legal uncertainties involved in this determination, including Tidewater Inc. v.
+United States, 565 F.3d 299 (5th Cir.
+2009), in which the United States Court of Appeals for the Fifth Circuit concluded that certain time charters were appropriately characterized as leases rather than service agreements for purposes of the foreign sales corporation provisions of the Internal Revenue Code of 1986, as amended, or the Code.
+While the court's conclusion was contrary to the position of the U.S. Internal Revenue Service, or IRS, that the time charters should be treated as services agreements, the Tidewater decision may heighten the risk of a challenge regarding our status and the status of shipping companies that engage in time chartering operations generally.
+Therefore, no assurance can be given that the IRS will accept our position.
 Further, our PFIC status for any taxable year will not be determinable until after the end of such taxable year, and accordingly, there can be no assurance that we will not be treated as PFIC for any future taxable year.
 If the IRS were to find that we are or have been a PFIC for any taxable year, our U.S. shareholders would face adverse tax consequences.
 For a more comprehensive discussion regarding our status as a PFIC and the tax consequences to U.S. shareholders if we are treated as a PFIC, please read "Item 10.
-Additional Information- E. Taxation-U.S. Federal Income Tax Considerations-U.S. Federal Income Taxation of U.S. Shareholders-PFIC Status and Significant Tax Consequences."
+Additional Information-E. Taxation-U.S. Federal Income Tax Considerations-U.S. Federal Income Taxation of U.S. Shareholders-PFIC Status and Significant Tax Consequences."